sudorook/snippets/kvm.md

 2. Switch the SPICE display server listen type to 'None', and check the OpenGL box.
 3. Enable `cgroup_device_acl` in /etc/livbirt/qemu.conf and add
    '/dev/dri/renderD128' to the list.
-Restart the libvirtd.service afterwards.
+Restart `libvirtd.service` afterwards.

 ## Delete image snapshots